Matthewpco/CustomerSurvey/README.markdown

 ## 🙋‍♂️ Introduction

-- This is a responsive web form built with HTML 5 CSS 3 and responsive handicap accessability.
+- This is a responsive web form built for a large dealership with HTML 5 CSS 3 and responsive handicap accessability.

 <br>